Cycling in Madrid: Shared-use paths

 The most important shared-use path is Madrid Río, a park located in the banks of the Manzanares River and opened in 2011.

-Cyclestreet
+Cycle street

-A cyclestreet is a street exclusive or preferential for bicycles in both ways.
+A cycle street is a street exclusive or preferential for bicycles in both ways.
 If other vehicles can access to this street, they must be explicitly authorized by a signal.
-As of 2019, the only cyclestreet in Madrid is at Puerta del Sol.
+As of 2019, the only cycle street in Madrid is at Puerta del Sol.